microsoft/copilot-camp/samples/northwind-plugin-b/README.md

 ## Setup instructions (one-time setup)

+1. Copy the `env/.env.local.user.sample` file to a new file called `env/.env.local.user`

-1. Copy these lines from env/.env.local.user.sample to env/.env.local.user.
-You will replace the domain value to your actual port forwarding URL in the coming steps.
+1. You will replace the domain value to your actual port forwarding URL in the coming steps

 ~~~text
 SECRET_STORAGE_ACCOUNT_CONNECTION_STRING=UseDevelopmentStorage=true